rachelando/scaffolding/source/0c-initial-ratings.rst

 Please fill out the all the ratings below.
 This is only used to gauge your understanding of accessibility and it's not at all a test so please answer as honestly as possible.
-Don't forget to submit each of your answers.

     Confidence self-ratings: